This function utilizes the STARTRAC approach to calculate T cell

 A ggplot object visualizing STARTRAC diversity metrics or data.frame if

-exportTable = TRUE
+exportTable = TRUE.

-variable in the metadata, which specifies the
+The function requires a type variable in the metadata, which specifies the

 tissue origin or any other categorical variable for migration analysis.